SPL Tampereen piiri

-The SPL Tamperen piiri (Tampere Football Association) is one of the 12 district organisations of the Football Association of Finland.
-It administers lower tier football in Tampere.
+The SPL Tamperen piiri (Tampere Football Association) was one of the 12 district organisations of the Football Association of Finland.
+It administered lower tier football in Tampere.

 Background

 Suomen Palloliitto Tampereen piiri, commonly referred to as SPL Tamperen piiri or SPL Tampere, is the governing body for football in Tampere.
 Based in the city of Tampere, the Association's Director is Timo Korsumäki.

 Member clubs

 League Competitions

 SPL Tamperen piiri run the following league competitions: